Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function

 \subsection{\textit{N}-body Simulation of LMC-SMC Interactions}

-In this section, we describe the \textit{N}-body simulation of the isolated LMC-SMC interaction (without the MW) utilized in this work.
-This simulation is motivated by the simulations of the LMC-SMC-MW interaction history presented in \Bref{}.
+In this section, we describe one simulation from the \texttt{MEGHA} suite of \textit{N}-body simulations of the Clouds (H. Rathore et al. in preparation), which we use in this work.
+This simulation is an isolated LMC-SMC simulation, describing the Clouds' interaction without the MW, and is motivated by the simulations of the MW-LMC-SMC interaction history presented in \Bref{}.

-The initial conditions (ICs) for the LMC and SMC were generated using the code \texttt{MakeGalaxy} (a proprietary version of the publicly available code \texttt{MakeNewDisk}), which approximates the phase space distribution function using moments of the collisionless Boltzmann equation \citep{Hernquist1993} to generate self-consistent realizations of multiple galaxy components (like the DM halo and stellar disk) under their mutual gravitational influence.
+The initial conditions (ICs) for the LMC and SMC were generated using the code \texttt{MakeGalaxy} (a proprietary version of the publicly available code \texttt{MakeNewDisk}), which approximates the phase-space distribution function using moments of the collisionless Boltzmann equation \citep{Hernquist1993} to generate self-consistent realizations of multiple galaxy components (like the DM halo and stellar disk) under their mutual gravitational influence.

 Table \ref{tab:sim_params} summarizes the initial properties of the DM halos and disks in our simulation.
 The LMC and SMC have total initial masses of $1.8 \times 10^{11}$ M$_\odot$ and $2.05 \times 10^{10}$ M$_\odot$ respectively.
-Their live DM halos are initialized with \citet{hernquist_analytical_1990} profiles, with halo masses of $1.76 \times 10^{11}$ M$_\odot$ and $1.995 \times 10^{10}$ M$_\odot$ respectively, and Hernquist scale radii of 21.4 kpc and 7.3 kpc respectively.
+Their live DM halos are initialized with \citet{hernquist_analytical_1990} profiles, with halo masses of $1.76 \times 10^{11}$ M$_\odot$ and $1.995 \times 10^{10}$ M$_\odot$ respectively, and Hernquist scale radii of 21.4 and 7.3 kpc respectively.
 The above halo parameters of the LMC and SMC are identical to those adopted in \Bref{}.
 The halo mass resolution of the LMC and SMC is $4 \times 10^{4}$ M$_\odot$ per particle \citep[same as][]{garavito-camargo_hunting_2019}, which is a significant advancement over \Bref{} (DM mass resolution of $\approx 10^6$ M$_\odot$ per particle).
 The DM particle softening length is 0.08 kpc again following \citet{garavito-camargo_hunting_2019}.
 The halos are realized with zero velocity anisotropy ($\beta = 0$).

 Our simulation also includes live (\textit{N}-body) stellar disks in both galaxies, which are initialized with exponential density profiles (see Table \ref{tab:sim_params}).
 The DM halos of the LMC and SMC that we analyze in this paper are therefore self-consistent with the potentials generated by the disks.
-We defer a detailed description and analysis of the stellar disks to a companion paper (H. Rathore et al. in prep.), and focus on the DM halos for the remainder of this work.
+We defer a detailed description and analysis of the stellar disks to a companion paper (H. Rathore et al. in preparation), and focus on the DM halos for the remainder of this work.